code-423n4/Bot-Race-JSON-Schema/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\```"

-loc     : **Manditory** - an array of lines of code for this instance.
-This is is where the total instances will be calculated from when the report is generated.
+loc     : **Mandatory** - an array of lines of code for this instance.
+This value will be used to calculate the total instances, when generating the report.

 ### examples: